+Parenting is tough, we KNOW!
+I remember the days of searching for the best resources when I became a mom.
 The best way to raise a reader is to BE a reader.
 If I’m not taking care of my babies or writing, you can find me reading books…mostly on parenting.
 I can’t get enough!
 I’ve read the good, the not so good, and the GREAT.
-These are the best three parenting books that I’ve read so far, and each one has truly improved my relationship with my daughters.
+These are the best three parenting books for new parents or parents looking for extra advice that I’ve read so far, and each one has truly improved my relationship with my daughters.

 Brain Rules for Baby: How to Raise a Smart and Happy Child from Zero to Five, by John Medina